 Best Served Cold: Revenge was the original motive for Dr. Rudolph Van Richten's career as a vampire hunter, which he later expanded to monster hunter in general.
 After his son was turned into an undead slave by a cruel vampire named Baron Metus, he was forced to kill his son via Mercy Killing, but the Baron retaliated by murdering Van Richten's whole family.
 The doctor swore revenge against vampires in general, and his first victim was Baron Metus.
-(Sadly, this had Unfortunate Implications that lasted his whole life; see Doom Magnet below.)
+(Sadly, this had unfortunate consequences that lasted his whole life; see Doom Magnet below.)

 Canon Discontinuity: The novel Lord of the Necropolis explicitly stated the nature of the Dark Powers; both book and explanation were stricken from canon, as the Dark Powers are intended to be left undefined.
 Of course, one can always interpret that LOTN did happen, but Azalin only thought he discovered the true nature of the Dark Powers and he was mistaken at the time.